ZurabWeb/diyinstallers/content/about.md

 ---
 title: About Us
-subtitle: "By using our services, you help your community!"
+subtitle: "We're local to South Florida.
+By using our services, you help our community!"
 ---

 <p>&nbsp;</p>